Mastering classroom seating plans: a guide for teachers using Classroomscreen

 Pros:

-• It emphasizes the teacher as the focal point, making it easier to maintain focus during lectures or presentations.
+• Emphasizes the teacher as the focal point, making it easier to maintain attention during lectures or presentations.

 Cons:

-• Discussions are much harder in this setup as students are turning around constantly to face each other in this arrangement.
+• Can lead to passive learning if overused as discussions are much harder in this setup as students are turning around constantly to face each other.

 Making rows with our random name generator